dpb587/ssoca/docs/authz/index.md

 ## `or`

 Require at least one of multiple filters to be true.
-The array values of the node must include on or more additional filters.
+The array values of the node must include one or more additional filters.

     - or:
       - remote_ip: { within: "192.0.2.0/24" }